Eye Disease Diagnosis and Management

-There are many types of eye problems that can affect your visual health.
+Many types of eye problems can affect your visual health.
 Whether the condition causes mild discomfort or vision loss, it’s crucial to detect and treat problems early.
 Prevention and early diagnosis can improve health and vision outcomes.

-Monitoring changes to your eyes and vision can also decrease other health risks, as some medical conditions can be detected in an eye examination.
+Monitoring changes to your eyes and vision can also decrease other health risks, as some medical conditions can be detected in an eye exam.

-Westmount Optometrists are here to help, from diagnosis to managing eye conditions.
-Regular comprehensive eye examinations can help us watch for changes in eye health and prevent eye disease.
+At Westmount Optometrists, we’re here to help, from initial diagnosis to managing eye conditions long-term.
+Regular comprehensive eye exams can help us watch for changes in eye health and prevent eye disease.

-Eye care appointments help protect your health and manage vision problems.
-Our eye imaging technology, assessments, and discussion are crucial in detecting and treating many common eye conditions and diseases.
+Regular eye exams help protect your health and manage vision problems.
+Our eye imaging technology, assessments, and discussions are crucial in detecting and treating many common eye conditions and diseases.

-Optometrists have a vast wealth of knowledge related to eye conditions and diseases.
-But we’re also dedicated to learning about our patient’s unique eyes.
-By combining our expertise and information gathered from individual assessments, we can help protect your eyes from common eye conditions and diseases.
+Our optometrists have a vast wealth of knowledge related to eye conditions and diseases.
+We’re also dedicated to learning about our patients’ unique eyes.
+By combining our experience and information gathered from individual assessments, we can help protect your eyes from common eye conditions and diseases.

-Age-related macular degeneration (AMD) is more common in patients over 55.
-However, macular degeneration can also be a complication from other conditions, including diabetes or degenerative myopia, which can occur in younger patients.
+Age-related macular degeneration (AMD), while more common in patients over 55, can also be a complication from other conditions, including diabetes or degenerative myopia, which can occur in younger patients.

 There are 2 forms of macular degeneration: dry and wet.